-3 Credits Mathematics Methods and Curriculum Development
+Mathematics Methods and Curriculum Development

 Overview and practical application of teaching mathematics in K-8 grades.
 Development of lesson plans and assessment instruments emphasized.
 Current trends, Arizona State Board of Education Professional Teaching Standards and National Council of Teachers of Mathematics Standards also covered.
-Prerequisites: EDU270, EDU272, MAT122, and MAT156.
+Includes 15 hours field experience.
+Prerequisites: Baccalaureate Degree, and (EDU270, EDU272, MAT122, and MAT156).
+Course Note: Requires fifteen (15) hours of field experience in an elementary or secondary classroom environment.
+The proposed courses have been reviewed by the Arizona Department of Education, the State Board of Education and the Office of Superintendent for Public Instruction.
+The courses cover all of the state standards.
+The content of the courses prepares the student to apply for state teaching certification.
+A Bachelors degree is also required for this certification.